NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 The update time of a file will only be correct if the system clock was set to the correct time when the file was last written to, since it is the date contained within the QL's clock which is written to the header of the file.
-If your machine has a battery backed realtime clock, then this presents no real problem; otherwise you will need to ensure that you set the date and time after each startup.
+If your machine has a battery backed real-time clock, then this presents no real problem; otherwise you will need to ensure that you set the date and time after each startup.